Meet Sheriff David Clouse

 Get to know David Clouse

 Sheriff David Clouse was sworn in as the 18th Sheriff of Navajo County on February 12, 2019.
-Sheriff Clouse has been with the Navajo County Sheriff’s Office for 10 years.
-He attended the Arizona Law Enforcement Academy in Phoenix, AZ and started his career with NCSO as a patrol Deputy later promoting up the ranks to Sheriff.
+Sheriff Clouse has been with the Navajo County Sheriff’s Office for 16 years.
+He attended the Arizona Law Enforcement Academy in Phoenix, Arizona, and started his career with NCSO as a patrol Deputy later promoted up the ranks to Sheriff.
 He began his career working in Heber and has since worked in every community NCSO covers.
 He was named Deputy of the Year in 2011 and Supervisor of the year in 2016.
-He Promoted to Sergeant and then Detective Sergeant.
-Sheriff Clark later appointed him to Deputy Chief in 2018.
-As Deputy Chief, he was in command over Patrol, Dispatch, Training, Criminal Investigations, Property & Evidence, Civil Division and Training.
+He was promoted to Sergeant and then Detective Sergeant.
+Sheriff Clark later appointed him as Deputy Chief in 2018.
+As Deputy Chief, he was in command of Patrol, Dispatch, Training, Criminal Investigations, Property and Evidence, Civil Division, and Training.
 Sheriff Clouse has had a successful career with NCSO since 2009 promoting and serving in several different functions and receiving hundreds of hours of advanced training in leadership and Law Enforcement practices.

-Sheriff Clouse attended and graduated from Northern Arizona University with bachelor’s degree in Emergency Management.
-He is currently attending Arizona State University working on graduate courses.
+Sheriff Clouse attended and graduated from Northern Arizona University with a bachelor’s degree in Emergency Management.
+He is currently attending Arizona State University and working on graduate courses.

 Sheriff Clouse has generational ties to Navajo County and the Sheriff’s Office.
 Sheriff Clouse is the grandson of former Sheriff, Glen L. Flake who served as Sheriff of Navajo County for 12 years and in law enforcement for a total of 29 years within Navajo County.
-David’s great grandfather, S. Eugene Flake was also a Deputy for Navajo County in the 1930’s and 40’s.
+David’s great-grandfather, S Eugene Flake was also a Deputy for Navajo County in the 1930s and 40’s.
 David and his wife Angela, along with their 4 daughters make their home in Snowflake.
-That makes 7 generations who have lived in Snowflake and he lives on the same block as his great grandfathers did, his roots to Navajo County run deep.
+That makes 7 generations who have lived in Snowflake and he lives on the same block as his great grandfathers did, his roots in Navajo County run deep.